Skip to main content

 2. Weakened immune system

-“Cortisol temporarily inhibits your ability to fight off infections because it decreases your body’s supply of white blood cells,” explains Dr. Campbell.
-“This can make you more prone to catching illnesses like the cold or flu.”
+“Cortisol temporarily inhibits your ability to fight off infections because it decreases your body’s supply of white blood cells,” says Dr. Bailey.
+“This can make you more prone to catching illnesses like a cold or the flu.”

 3. Chronic inflammation